 How to find the best laptop under $1,000

 When shopping for the best laptop under $1,000 there's a lot to consider.
 Here's a good breakdown on how to find the best laptop for you.

 Sure you can find some diamond-in-the-rough, decent Windows laptops and high-quality Chromebooks for under $500, but you may have to deal with a low-performing CPU or a poor multitasker.
 If you're a light laptop user, those will be OK, but if you need something more powerful, you may aint to aim higher -- the best mainstream laptops typically cost more than $700.
 If you can, we suggest aiming for the $700 to $900 range.

 Do you want a 2-in-1 or a clamshell?

 If you enjoy the awesomeness of converting your laptop into a tablet, then the 2-in-1 laptops are a good choice.
 But keep in mind that most times, you'll be able to get a lower price and stronger-performing features with a traditional laptop.

 How much battery life do you need?

 If you're on the go, you're going to need to make sure you snag a laptop that lasts more than 10 hours.
 But if you're a homebody or you're tied to your desk all day, perhaps you can sacrifice some battery life and save some money in the process.
-Check out our longest-lasting laptops list.
+Check out our laptops with the best battery life list.